algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 - **UAT**: User Acceptance Testing.
 The final phase of testing in which the software is tested in a real-world environment by the end users.

 - **NFC**: Near Field Communication.
-A technology that enables two devices to communicate with each other when they are in close proximity.
+A technology that enables two devices to communicate with each other when they are nearby.

 - **BLE**: Bluetooth Low Energy.
 A wireless communication technology that allows devices to communicate over short distances.

 - **GitHub Actions**: A feature of GitHub that enables automated workflows for software development tasks, such as continuous integration and deployment.

-- **GitHub Projects**: A project management tool integrated into GitHub for organizing and prioritizing tasks, issues, and pull requests.
+- **GitHub Projects**: A project management tool integrated into GitHub for organising and prioritising tasks, issues, and pull requests.

 - **GitHub Issues**: A built-in issue-tracking tool in GitHub used for reporting, tracking, and resolving bugs, enhancements, and other tasks.